-The Republic Residents’ Association (RRA) represents the community interests of residents at 25 Broadway Ave., 70 Roehampton Ave. and works in partnership with North Toronto Collegiate Institute (NTCI) students, parents and staff and the interests of residents at buildings adjacent to NTCI and other neighbourhood high-rises.
+The Republic Residents’ Association (RRA) represents the community interests of residents at 25 Broadway Ave., 70 Roehampton Ave. and works in partnership with North Toronto Collegiate Institute (NTCI), residents of buildings adjacent to NTCI and other neighbourhood high-rises.
 We are a group of volunteers who came together as an association in 2010, and incorporated in 2017, to address the many concerns of residents who are living through the massive current and proposed densification of the Yonge–Eglinton neighbourhood.

 Most of us live in high-rises in this community and have benefited from new developments in the area.
 We are not anti-development but rather encourage developers to work with us to build truly liveable communities.
 We have worked with city planners, city councillors and developers to represent the interests of our community and to ensure that we have a voice during the development process.
 We support developments that provide much needed housing for individuals and groups, services and shopping, businesses and recreational spaces and that take into account the shortage of local public schools.